 By the decision of EHU’s General Assembly of Part-Owners (GAPO), Professor Aliaksandr Kalbaska has been appointed Acting Rector from January 2, 2018.

-The Chair of the Senate is Professor Oleg Bresky and Senate Vice-Chair is Associate Professor Galina Orlova.
+The Chair of the Senate is Prof. Oleg Bresky and Senate Vice-Chair is Assoc.
+Prof. Galina Orlova.

 Students also elect the Students’ Union – an autonomous body of the student government, which represents the interests of EHU students both within the University and beyond.